pypy/pypy/pypy/doc/stm.rst

 user, describes work in progress, and finally gives references to more implementation details.

 This work was done by Remi Meier and Armin Rigo.
+Thanks to all donors for crowd-funding the work so far!
+Please have a look at the 2nd call for donation (*not ready yet*)

+.. .. _`2nd call for donation`: http://pypy.org/tmdonate2.html

 Introduction and current status